 What is something about yourself that is essential to understanding you?
 250 words limit

-What is it like to walk alone in the desert for 7 days?
+What is it like to walk alone in the desert for seven days?
 If I stand in the middle of the border, what will happen?
 I often ask questions that no one seems to ask.
 My curiosity drives me to ponder the strangest questions and to find answers.
-I went to DunHuang and hiked 70km in the Kumtag deserts for 7 days alone, found determination as the answer to my question.
-I flew to Manchuria, where the China-Russia border lies.
-I stood in the middle of the borderline, and it is like standing between two distinct civilizations.
+One Summer, I hiked 70km in the Kumtag Deserts for seven days alone, determined to answer my question.
+Last Winter, I flew to Manchuria, where the China-Russia border lies.
+I stood in the middle of the borderline, and it was like standing between two distinct civilizations.

-From these attempts of fulfilling my curiosity, I discover values more than satisfaction on my curiosity.
-Persistence from DunHuang, awe to cultural

-always give me something more than fulfilling my curiosity, and I find them worth sharing.
+From these experiences, I was in awe of the various cultures and landscapes I encountered and satisfied.

-As a fanatic film creator, I started to record the process of me fulfilling my curiosity and make them into videos which I would post on Bilibili, a Chinese video site.
-During the creation of these videos, I have found my position in leading the opinions in my community.
-Due to my curiosity on the pain women have from giving birth.
-I took a Labor Simulation and posted a video of that experience.
-This video has gone viral among my friends.
-It has motivated them to understand more about gender issues when many of them followed me to take that simulation.
+As a film creator, I started to record my quest and posting them on Bilibili, a Chinese video site.
+These videos made me a thought leader in my community.
+My curiosity about childbirth pain led me to take a labor simulation.
+That video went viral among my friends, while motivating them to understand more about gender issues when many of them followed me to take that simulation.

-I wish to continue keep my curiosity flaming like a lighthouse in the dark seas.
+I wish to keep my curiosity flaming like a lighthouse in the dark seas.
 I hope to ask more absurd questions in USC for the next four years and dedicate myself to find the answers.

 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (Approximately 250 words)